-8 (1) It is the express intent of the Legislature that a taxpayer shall never have the burden 9 of proving that the property appraiser's assessment is not supported by any reasonable 10 hypothesis of a legal assessment.
-All cases establishing the every-reasonablehypothesis standard were expressly rejected by the Legislature on the adoption of chapter 11 12 97-85, Laws of Florida.
-It is the further intent of the Legislature that any cases published 13 since 1997 citing the every-reasonable-hypothesis standard are expressly rejected to the assessments.
+(1) It is the express intent of the Legislature that a taxpayer shall never have the burden of proving that the property appraiser's assessment is not supported by any reasonable hypothesis of a legal assessment.
+All cases establishing the every-reasonable-hypothesis standard were expressly rejected by the Legislature on the adoption of chapter 97-85, Laws of Florida.
+It is the further intent of the Legislature that any cases published since 1997 citing the every-reasonable-hypothesis standard are expressly rejected to the extent that they are interpretative of legislative intent.